matrix-org/matrix-spec/content/client-server-api/_index.md

 not lie within its namespace then the homeserver will respond with an errcode of `M_EXCLUSIVE`.

+{{% added-in v="1.17" %}} If this login type is used and the server doesn't support logging in via the Legacy authentication API, it MUST return a 400 HTTP status code with an `M_APPSERVICE_LOGIN_UNSUPPORTED` error code.

 ##### Login Fallback

 If a client does not recognize any or all login flows it can use the